creepyLANguy/SoundSwitcher/README.md

 **+** More

 ## 🔊 Usage
-- Simply click on the tray icon to cycle audio devices
+- Left click on the tray icon to cycle audio devices

-- Alternatively, right click and select a device from the list
+- Right click to select a device from the list

 - The volume slider changes the audio level for the current device

-- The "More" submenu offer more features such as Mode, Theme, Windows Settings, etc.
+- The "More" submenu offers features such as Mode, Theme, Windows Settings, etc.

 ## ⚪ Set Custom Icons

-- If you would like the tray and menu icons to match specific audio devices, simply place an image file or a .ico file in the application folder and name it similarly to your audio device.
+- To have the tray and menu icons to match specific audio devices,
+place an image file or a .ico file in the application folder and name it similarly to your audio device.
-  - The file name does not need match perfectly - the application will use the closest match.
+_Note, The file name does not need match perfectly - the application will use the closest match._

 ## 🎨 Create Custom Themes (beta)
-- Select the **+New Theme** option in the theme submenu
+- Open the theme editor from the **+New Theme** option in the theme submenu

-- Simply select your colours for various UI elements using the built-in editor
+- Choose colours for various UI elements

-- Your custom theme will activate once you name your theme and save it
+- To activate your theme, specify a name and save it

 - ![image](https://github.com/creepyLANguy/SoundSwitcher/assets/28150772/02b3fdeb-11f3-46a3-a426-31b5cb8a0da3)